What is a hotel classification?

 Tourists

 Tourists come in all shapes and sizes.
-Some might want nothing more than a clean and quiet bed in the heart of the city whereas others might rely heavily on services like concierge and in-house facilities like spas and restaurants.
+Some want clean, quiet accommodations in city centers, while others rely heavily on concierge services and facilities like spas and restaurants.

 Business